hawx/guard-sass/README.md

 ### Output short notation

-guard-sass also has a short notation like [guard-coffeescript][gcs], this let's you define an input folder (with an optional output folder) and the watcher is defined for you.
+guard-sass also has a short notation like [guard-coffeescript][gcs], this lets you define an input folder (with an optional output folder) automatically creating the required watcher.

 ```ruby
 guard 'sass', :input => 'sass', :output => 'styles'